burkinamaria/IntrinsicMotivationRL/README.md

 - Intrinsic motivations can really help with exploration (like in the __MountainCarContinuous-v0__ environment), especially RND and ICM, but ICM requires careful tuning of its scale factor.

-- Sometimes reward and observation normalization is enough for comparable perfomance.
+- Sometimes reward and observation normalization is enough for the best possible perfomance.

 - Different done flag settings lead to the slightly different results, but qualitatively they remain the same.